What Legal And Tax Considerations Should Freelancers Be Aware Of?

 Client contracts are essential for freelancers to establish clear terms and expectations at the beginning of a project.
 These contracts specify the scope of work, project timelines, payment terms, and any other relevant details.
 It is important to include provisions related to intellectual property rights, deliverables, and dispute resolution processes.
 Having a written contract signed by both parties helps avoid misunderstandings and provides legal recourse if disagreements arise.

-See also Best Freelance Tools
+See also Best Freelance Books

 Scope of work agreements